Help! I’m Stuck with a House I Can’t Sell — Any Advice?

 10. Offer incentives

 When all else fails, it’s time to sweeten the pot by offering incentives to entice buyers into looking at your listing.
-According to the NAR’s 2019 Profile of Home Buyers and Sellers, 34% of sellers offered incentives to attract buyers.
+According to the NAR’s 2023 Home Buyers and Sellers Generational Trends Report, 20% of sellers offered incentives to attract buyers, a decrease from 46% in the slower 2020 market.

 “I do recommend incentives in houses that may be a tough sell.
 In years past, we would give a buyer bonus that would build towards their closing costs, or even a $5,000 credit toward upgrades,” says Rourke.